• Use Cases

 Intercom Integration

-Apply tags so lifecycle and support messaging can react to churn signals.
+Apply tags so lifecycle and support messaging can react to churn signals in each workspace.

 Open link